Aidar5/nattoeng/docs/source/book/02_git_github/git_github_changes.rst

     $ git pull
     Already up-to-date.

-If there were changes, the conclusion would be something like this:
+If there were changes, the output would be something like this:

 ::